 Turning your website visitors into customers isn’t easy.
-That’s why it’s crucial to build relationship and trust with your new email subscribers from day one.
+That’s why it’s crucial to build relationships and trust with your new email subscribers from day one.

 Your welcome email subject lines can make or break your email marketing strategy.
 They’ll determine whether the recipients open and read your emails or not.

 Your welcome email plays an important role in your marketing strategy.
-It fulfills the subscribers’ expectation and helps you position yourself as a reliable business as well.
+It fulfills the subscribers’ expectations and helps you position yourself as a reliable business as well.